Dementia and sensory loss: hearing loss

 Action on Hearing Loss and Deafness Cognition and Language Research Centre (2013)

-Joining up: Why people with hearing loss or deafness would benefit from an integrated response to long-term conditions.
+Joining up: Joining up: Why people with hearing loss or deafness would benefit from an integrated response to long-term conditions.
 London: Action on Hearing Loss.

 Action on Hearing Loss (2012) A world of silence: the case for tackling hearing loss in care homes.
 London: Action on Hearing Loss.